eugenyuk/extract_time_blk_bz2/README.md

     "%d/%b/%Y:%H:%M:%S" (Ex.
 "12/Dec/2015:18:39:27")

 ### Limitations:
-It was used on x64 architecture.
+It was successfully tested on x64 architecture.

-Doesn't work on Windows because there is no strptime() function
+Doesn't work on Windows because there is no strptime() function (at least)